npodonnell/probabilistic-recursive-gossip/README.tex.md

 \{89, 65, 69, 71, 72, 41, 74, 75, 105, 77, 9, 137, 201, 81, 57\}
 $$

-Encouraging nodes to connect to peers with IDs close to these ideal IDs means a particular node can send a message to any other node on the network, even if not directly connected, with a reasonable number of hops.
+Encouraging nodes to connect to peers with IDs close to these ideal IDs means a node can send a message to any other node on the network, even if not directly connected, with a reasonable number of hops.